CarnaViire/blogpost-7.0/blogpost.md

 QUIC is a new, transport layer protocol.
 It has been recently standardized in [RFC 9000](https://www.rfc-editor.org/rfc/rfc9000.html).
 It uses UDP as an underlying protocol and it's inherently secure as it mandates TLS 1.3 usage, see [RFC 9001](https://www.rfc-editor.org/rfc/rfc9001.html).
 Another interesting difference from well-known transport protocols such as TCP and UDP is that it has stream multiplexing built-in on the transport layer.
 This allows having multiple, concurrent, independent data streams that do not affect each other.

-QUIC itself doesn't define any semantics for the exchanged data as it's a transport protocol but it's used in application layer protocols.
-For example in [HTTP/3](https://www.rfc-editor.org/rfc/rfc9114.html) or in [SMB over QUIC](https://learn.microsoft.com/en-us/windows-server/storage/file-server/smb-over-quic).
+QUIC itself doesn't define any semantics for the exchanged data as it's a transport protocol.
+It's rather used in application layer protocols, for example in [HTTP/3](https://www.rfc-editor.org/rfc/rfc9114.html) or in [SMB over QUIC](https://learn.microsoft.com/en-us/windows-server/storage/file-server/smb-over-quic).
 It can also be used for any custom defined protocol.

 The protocol offers many advantages over TCP with TLS.
-For example, faster connection establishment as it doesn't require as many round trips as TCP with TLS on top.
+For instance, faster connection establishment as it doesn't require as many round trips as TCP with TLS on top.
 Or avoidance of head-of-line blocking problem where one lost packet doesn't block data of all the other streams.
 On the other hand, there are disadvantages that come with using QUIC.
 As it is a new protocol, its adoption is still growing and is limited.
 Apart from that, QUIC traffic might be even blocked by some networking components.

 ## QUIC in .NET

 We introduced QUIC implementation in .NET 5 in `System.Net.Quic` library.
-However up until now, the library was strictly internal and served only for own implementation of HTTP/3.
+However, up until now the library was strictly internal and served only for own implementation of HTTP/3.
 With the release of .NET 7, we're making the library public and we're exposing its APIs.
 Since we had only `HttpClient` and Kestrel as consumers of the APIs for this release, we decided to keep them as [preview feature](https://github.com/dotnet/designs/blob/main/accepted/2021/preview-features/preview-features.md).
 It gives us ability to tweak the API in the next release before we settle on the final shape.

 From the implementation perspective, `System.Net.Quic` depends on [MsQuic](https://github.com/microsoft/msquic), native implementation of QUIC protocol.
 As a result, `System.Net.Quic` platform support and dependencies are inherited from MsQuic and documented in [HTTP/3 Platform dependencies](https://learn.microsoft.com/en-us/dotnet/core/extensions/httpclient-http3#platform-dependencies).
-In short, MsQuic library is shipped as part of .NET for Windows, but for Linux `libmsquic` must be manually installed via a package manager.
-It is still possible to build MsQuic manually, whether against SChannel or OpenSSL, and use it with `System.Net.Quic`.
+In short, MsQuic library is shipped as part of .NET for Windows.
+But for Linux, `libmsquic` must be manually installed via an appropriate package manager.
+For the other platforms, it is still possible to build MsQuic manually, whether against SChannel or OpenSSL, and use it with `System.Net.Quic`.
 However, these scenarios are not part of our testing matrix and unforeseen problems might occur.

 ## API Overview